 New patient initial assessment – general chiropody/podiatry

-When you arrive for your initial assessment you will need to complete a medical history form this will also ensure we have the correct contact details for you.
+When you arrive for your initial assessment we will ask you to complete a medical history form, this will also ensure we have the correct contact details for you.

 The clinician will discuss your medical history and ask you for a verbal as well as written consent to examination and treatment.

 The clinician will then carry out a thorough examination of both lower limbs including a Doppler test (to check blood flow) and a tissue (skin) viability test and neuropathy (nerve) test.
 These are not intrusive and do not cause any discomfort.

 Appropriate treatment will be carried out during the appointment.
 This could include hard skin removal, corn removal, toe nail clipping.
 Verrucae are treated as an initial verrucae appointment because there are sometimes several and it is not possible to treat these and carry out routine chiropody within the time allowed.

 Verrucae treatments require regular application and complete expulsion of verrucae can be a lengthy process.
 It depends how well the individuals immune system responds to the treatments as to how long it will take to treat and eradicate.

 The clinician will advise on homecare and when another appointment would be advisable